hardiksondagar/gmail-attachment-downloader/README.md

 3. Optionally set a date range to narrow down your search.
 4. Click "Search Emails" to find emails with attachments matching your criteria.
 5. Click on an email to view its attachments.
-6. Select the attachments you want to download:
+6. For downloading:
    - Click the "Download" button next to an attachment to download it individually.
-   - Check the boxes next to multiple attachments and click "Download All Attachments" to download them as a ZIP file.
+   - Click "Download All Attachments as ZIP" to download all attachments in the current results as a ZIP file.
+   - Click "Download All Emails as JSON" to export the email data in JSON format.

 ## Technical Notes

 - This application is built with pure HTML, CSS, and JavaScript with no backend required.
-- Uses the Gmail API to search and fetch emails and attachments.
+- Uses the Gmail API with OAuth 2.0 authentication to securely access email data.
 - Uses Tailwind CSS for styling.
 - JSZip library is dynamically loaded when needed for creating ZIP files.
 - The app processes attachments in batches to prevent browser freezing with large attachments.
 - All authentication and data processing is done client-side.
+- Tokens are encrypted and stored in localStorage for session persistence.

 ## Privacy